 Senior Vice-Principal (Education)

-James Knowles joined Royal Holloway in August 2017 having previously been Professor of Renaissance Literature and Culture and Vice-Dean (Research) at Brunel University, London, and Professor of Medieval and Renaissance Literature and Head of the School of English at University College, Cork.
+James Knowles joined Royal Holloway in August 2017 as Vice-Principal and Dean of Arts and Social Sciences, having previously been Professor of Renaissance Literature and Culture and Vice-Dean (Research) at Brunel University, London, and Professor of Medieval and Renaissance Literature and Head of the School of English at University College, Cork.